Hands-on hybrid vehicle battery reconditioning course

 - The dangers of over-charging and over-discharging.

-HEV battery packs consist of 28 to 40 nickel metal hydride (NiMH) modules packed in series.
-A module consists of individual NiMH cells (1.2 V each) assembled in series.
-The left image is a 7.2 V prismatic module used in the Toyota, Camry, etc..
+HEV battery packs have 28 to 40 nickel metal hydride (NiMH) modules assembled in series.
+A module comprises six individual NiMH cells (1.2 V each) assembled in series.
+The left image is a 7.2 V prismatic module with individual cell marked 1 – 6.
 Detailed specifications for these modules are available.
-The image at the right is a pack of 28 prismatic modules with a series voltage 0f 201 V. The high cost of replacement of such packs impacts the bottom line of HEV fleet operations.
-However the battery pack itself should outlive the vehicle and entire pack replacement should never be required with proper pack maintenance.
+The right image is a pack of 28 prismatic modules with a series voltage of 202 V.

-NiMH modules undergo shallow depth-of-discharge cycling (less than 10%) because the pack is used for power assist, not electric drive.
-The unused capacity material is enveloped by a resistive barrier that reduces amp hour (Ah) capacity.
-This reversible failure mode is the “memory effect.”
-The module loses memory of unused capacity and becomes out-of-balance with neighboring modules.
-An out-of-balance module can undergo cell voltage reversal during discharge.
-During a charge cycle excessive oxygen evolution can pressurize and rupture the module casing.
-The modules must be balanced by a series of deep charge-discharge cycles: The life of “failed” module can be recovered and extended.
+NiMH modules undergo shallow depth-of-discharge (less than 10%) because they are used for power assist, not electric drive.
+Unused electrode material develops a resistive barrier that reduces amp hour (Ah) capacity.
+This reversible failure mode (“memory effect”) causes modules to become out-of-balance with neighboring modules, especially those that are near the pack center.
+Out-of-balance modules can undergo cell voltage reversal during discharge, which results in permanent damage.
+During a charge cycle, excessive oxygen evolution can pressurize and rupture the module casing.
+Modules must be balanced by a series of deep charge-discharge cycles: The life of “failed” module can then be recovered and extended.

 About the course

-This one day course introduces NiMH batteries at the technician’s level and provides demonstration of split current charge-discharge cycling, internal resistance measurement, and battery pack module balancing.
-There are over 7 million hybrid vehicles on the road with many about to come out of warranty.
-Seize this opportunity!
+This one and a half day course introduces NiMH batteries at a layman’s level and provides demonstration of split current charge-discharge cycling, internal resistance measurement, and battery pack module balancing.

 - Course work materials